viamrobotics/docs/docs/components/movement-sensor/_index.md

 ## Next Steps

-Try adding a movement sensor to your [mobile robot](/components/base/) and writing some code with our [SDKs](/build/program/apis/) to implement closed-loop movement control for your robot.
+Try adding a movement sensor to your [mobile robot](/components/base/) and writing some code with our [SDKs](/build/program/apis/) to implement closed-loop movement control for your machine.

 Or, try configuring [data capture](/data/) on your movement sensor.